 What should be done to improve our students' education?

 in this forum:

 Why are students going downhill as they enter high school?
 What are the pros and cons of a national curriculum?
 What can or what should we do to make education more relevant to our students?
 How important are math and science scores?
 Wouldn't reducing class size and teacher workloads improve the situation?
 Is it a question of not holding students to high enough standards or a lack of parental involvement?
 Are there better teaching techniques, such as Montessori?
-Marian Blair of Olean, NY asks: Why is it so important for our students to score higher than foreign students on International Math and Science tests?
-The U.S. is a leader in math and science technology?
-What else do we need?
+Julie and Brian Schuck of Paducah, KY ask: What factor do you think accounts the most for American students' low test scores?
+Not holding students to high enough standards or a lack of parental involvement?

 Gerry Wheeler, the executive director of the National Science Teachers Association, responds:

 In the last month, following the release of the 12th grade TIMSS results, I've had many conversations with high school teachers across the nation.
 A surprising number of them told me that they think high school students do not take tests seriously when they do not influence grades and college admission.